beannie-j/beannie-j/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋
-:uk: :kr:  My name is Jeannie, and I am a Full Stack Developer from South Korea, currently working in London.
+:uk: :kr:  My name is Jeannie, and I am a Software Developer from South Korea, currently working in London.
 :nerd_face:  Right now, I am learning Scala with a focus of functional programming and AKKA.
 :dolphin:   Apart from coding, I'm human and have interests outside of working!
-This includes cycling, :dog: studying dog behaviours/welfare, knitting, and catching up with friends.
+This includes cycling, working out, pilates and catching up with friends.